pogasanov/clsite/CONTRIBUTING.md

 As much as possible, you should be able to copy and paste the `README.md` into the shell.
 Minimize the number of times the user must copy and paste.
-Comments should use `#` so they can just be pasted en masse into the shell.
+Comments should use `#` so that code blocks can be pasted into the shell without the comments affecting the runtime.

 ## Git workflow